JoeHolt/HandGestureRecognizer/docs/index.md

 **Calibration:**
 During the calibtration phase, the webcam creates a running weighted average of the background frames to later use for separating the forground from the background.
 I learned about this technique from [this geeksforgeeks article](https://www.geeksforgeeks.org/background-subtraction-in-an-image-using-concept-of-running-average/):

+0. Convert each frame to gray scale and apply a Guassian blur
 1. For the first 30 frames, do not segment the images
 2. Add each frame to a running average using `cv2.accumulateWeighted`.
 Store this for the segmentation step

+The idea is that if we can find the differencee/distance between the weighted background and a new frame, we can easily segment the portions of the new frame that are significantly different from the background based, for some definition of significant.

 **Segmentation**
-I initially had alot of trouble segmenting my image forground from the background due to noise and slight movements in the camera (see problems section bellow for more info).
+In my initial approach, I had trouble segmenting my image forground from the background due to noise and slight movements in the camera (see problems section bellow for more info).
 After doing more research, I found [this article](https://gogul.dev/software/hand-gesture-recognition-p1) by Gogul Ilango who provided a variety of techniques to overcome this problem.
-The overview of the final process can be seen bellow.
+The overview of the final process can be seen here:

 1. For each frame, take the difference of the frame from the weighted background image
-2. Separate the forground and the background using this diff via a threshold mask
+2. Separate the forground and the background using this difference via a threshold mask
 3. Find the different masked areas on this difference using the cv2 contours method
 4. If a countour is found, return the contour with the largest area.
-This is our hand.
+This is (ideally) our hand.

 This method works but comes with a variety of drawbacks.
 Most notably, we must keep the camera still and people/limbs out of vision for 30 frames to calibrate the system.
 Furthermore, the results get significantly worse if the camera is moved.
-I would like to improve upon this system in the future.
+I would like to improve upon this system in the future (see future work section bellow).

 #### Model / Image Prediction